nndpznn/SpaceNewsClone/about.md

 ## About the App
-Ever wish you were always up-to-date space news?
-Now, with our app, you can expect the latest and greatest news surrounding space, rocket launches, and satellites delivered right to your phone.
+Ever wish you were always up-to-date on space news?
+Now, with our app, you can expect the latest and greatest updates surrounding space, rocket launches, and satellites delivered right to your phone.
 The app currently offers two tabs: *Reports*, which provides official ISS status reports updated daily, and *Articles*, which covers any other kind of interesting space-related events.

+The app also features a searchbar to bring up the top 10 most relevant articles to your search, by both article title and summary content.
+Each article description contains publishing information and a link to the full piece through your browser.

 Developed by Nolan Nguyen and Matthew Savitt.